-Penny has been a trainer and coach for many years working with organisations and small businesses and charities, always going over and above the role she was in.
-She studied with the Chartered Institute of Personnel Development and gained Post Graduate status before deciding that to concentrate on nutrition, health & wellbeing coaching.
+Penny has been a trainer and coach for many years working with the public sector, and small businesses and charities, always going over and above the role she was in.
+She studied with the Chartered Institute of Personnel Development and gained Post Graduate status before deciding that to concentrate on health & wellbeing coaching.
 This is her story…

 My interest in nutrition first started when I was suffering badly from PMT (pre-menstrual tension).
-After taking prescribed medications including various progesterone and oestrogen combination pills – which all had horrendous effects where I felt even worse (my poor family!), my interest in nutrition was born.
+After taking prescribed medications including various progesterone and oestrogen combination pills – which all had horrendous effects (my poor family!)
+I did my own research and healed myself.
+My interest in nutrition was born.

 Over the years many of my health ‘issues’ have been the outcome of stress.
 External stressors in the form of: relationship breakdowns, raising children (oh my!!! being a single parent and those teenage years!) house moving, working in jobs with high responsibility.

 I found that exercise made me feel really good.
 Not only getting my body in shape but it felt like a release and gave me such a buzz…I just couldn’t get enough of it!